Make sure you're on track

 - ACT Code: 0534

-- Superscore: If you’ve taken either test more than once, we’ll combine the best subscores to create your best possible composite result.
+- Super score: If you’ve taken either test more than once, we’ll combine the best sub-scores to create your best possible composite result.
+If the testing agency generates a composite of your best sub-scores, we will also accept that super score from the agency.

 - If you receive an application fee waiver you have the option to upload ACT and/or SAT test scores to your application status page.
-Simply log into your account to choose the "Student Submitted Test Score" material upload type and send your official test scores through our site.
+Simply log into your account to choose the "Student Submitted Test Score" material upload type and then upload a PDF of your student score report.
 You may also email us at email@example.com.
 Once we verify the score report, we will complete the test score requirement for your application.
 Please note this process may take 24-48 hours to complete.

 - Send your official high school transcript or verification of a GED.

-- Your high school counselor can send your transcript electronically through Naviance, SendEDU or the Common Application.
+- Your high school counselor can send your transcript electronically through Parchment, Naviance, or the Common Application.

 Alternatively, your counselor can mail your transcript to this address: